samiskin/JavaGame2D/README.md

 ##Getting Started

+TODO:  Make this process easier, its kind of annoying at the moment.
+Probably need to remove some stuff, maybe convert entirely to LWJGL 3

 Add the JavaGame folder to your workspace and import the necessary packages (Ex: Input, Output, Util) Add the JARs and Natives to your project
 Your main class that contains the game loop should look like: